 CuveWaters – Sustainable Water Management in Namibia

-The aim of CuveWaters is to bring about integrated water resource management (IWRM) in the northern Namibian Cuvelai-Etosha Basin.
+The aim of CuveWaters is to support and improve Integrated Water Resources Management (IWRM) in the northern Namibian Cuvelai-Etosha Basin.
 ISOE is supervising and co-ordinating this international joint project.

 CuveWaters uses a transdisciplinary approach whereby science and technology are tied in with the everyday practical knowledge of the local people.

-In working towards integrated water resource management (IWRM), a number of different technologies are being developed, adapted to regional requirements and set up as pilot installations.
+In working towards Integrated Water Resources Management (IWRM), a number of different technologies are being developed, adapted to regional requirements and set up as pilot installations.
 The intention is for these plants to open up alternative sources of water, resulting in the establishment of a multi-resource mix.
 This means using different sources, types and qualities of water for different purposes.
 For example, high quality water then serves as drinking water while water of a lesser quality is deployed for watering gardens.

 The technologies featured in the CuveWaters project include: rainwater collection, solar-coupled decentralised desalination of groundwater, subterranean water storage, and an urban wastewater and sanitation concept with subsequent water reuse.